cheuktingli/psitip/README.rst

     PsiOpts.setting(solver = "pyomo.glpk")
     PsiOpts.setting(solver = "pulp.cbc") # Not recommended

 PuLP supports a wide range of solvers (see https://coin-or.github.io/pulp/technical/solvers.html ).
-Use the following line to set the solver to any supported solver:
+Use the following line to set the solver to any supported solver (replace ??? with the desired solver):

 .. code-block:: python

+    PsiOpts.setting(solver = "pulp.???")
-    PsiOpts.setting(pulp_solver = pulp.solvers.GLPK(msg = 0)) # Or another solver
+    PsiOpts.setting(pulp_solver = pulp.solvers.GLPK(msg = 0)) # If the above does not work

 For Pyomo (see https://pyomo.readthedocs.io/en/stable/solving_pyomo_models.html#supported-solvers ), use the following line (replace ??? with the desired solver):

 .. code-block:: python

     PsiOpts.setting(solver = "pyomo.???")

+See `Options`_ for options for the solver.

 WARNING: It is possible for inaccuracies in the solver to result in wrong output in Psitip.
 Try switching to another solver if a problem is encountered.